preethichan/PersonalChatbot/README.md

 To install the Langchain Chatbot App, Follow these steps:
 1. Clone the repository to your local machine.
-2. Install the required dependencies by running the following commandL `pip install -r requirements.txt`
+2. Install the required dependencies by running the following command `pip install -r requirements.txt`
-3. Create Virtual Environment using following command:
+3. Create a Virtual Environment using the following command:
   ` pip install virtualenv
     python<version> -m venv <virtual-environment-name>
     <virtual-environment-name>\Scripts\activate`